wp-plugins/social-media-page/readme.txt

 When the links are displayed on the page it will use a keyword of your choice as the text for the link.

 With this plugin you can create a central base for any social media strategy.

+= Changes in version 1.3 =

+1. Added a fix for a typo in the Friendfeed profile.
+1. Added an option to add rel="nofollow" to the links created by this plugin.
+1. Tidied up widget code to incorporate widget options from theme.

 = Changes in version 1.2 =